robertfisher002/CoREST_Splicing/README.md

 # CoREST_Splicing
-Scripts (shell & R), raw data, and outputs used to generate figures for CoREST splicing data
+Scripts (shell & R), raw data, and outputs used to generate figures for CoREST splicing project